 Switzerland has wide open opportunities for private health insurers since there are no free state-provided health services but private health insurance is compulsory for everyone residing in Switzerland.
 Groupe Mutuel is a health insurance company from Geneva that has created an app that allows users to transmit various documents (invoices, referral vouchers, etc.) and overview contracts, benefits, and the status of deductibles and coinsurance.
 The app also has online support and a dashboard for managing payment deadlines.
 But users are unable to find doctors and schedule appointments with the app.

 In our next article, we’ll talk about how to solve the chicken and egg problem and attract both users and healthcare providers to the platform.
-We’ll also discuss how to create an insurance mobile app for healthcare providers.
-In case you have questions about developing health insurance software for patients or want to find out how much does it cost to make an insurance app, you can contact us.
+We’ll also discuss how to develop an insurance mobile app for healthcare providers.
+In case you have questions about developing health insurance software for patients, you can contact us.
+Our company has the expertise in successful medical services digitalization and customization.